Get Clients Online

 It's a more basic option but it does allows you to capture reviews and display them on a page.
 And it has the advantage of creating (almost) the correct structured data for Google to use for star ratings (it's missing an image item but Google seems not to mind right now).
 However, it has no automation (so you'll have to remember to reach out manually to ask for reviews) and the format of the display is pretty uninspiring :)

 Once you've got at least a few reviews, you can proceed to Step 2 where you'll get those reviews to show up in your Google search listings.

 Step 2: Getting Your Star Ratings onto Google's Search Results Pages

-To get the star ratings on your Google Search results listings you need to use something called “schema.org markup” or “microdata”.
+To get the star ratings on your Google Search results listings you need to use something called “schema.org markup”, “structured data” or “microdata”.

 Basically, this is a standard for how you label data on your website so that browsers and bots like Google can interpret it and know what it represents.
 At a simple level, that means that rather than just having your address as text on your site, you label that text as being the business address of your business and Google will then use that data so it can place your business on a map listing.

-Typically, you'll put this information in the footer on the pages of your website as it's also useful – though not essential – reference information for web visitors.
+Typically, you'll put the structured data in the footer on the pages of your website as it's also useful – though not essential – reference information for web visitors.

 There are a myriad of different types of data defined in schema.org, but the ones we're most interested in are the definitions of:

 - Local Business (or sub-categories like Dentist, Professional Service, etc.) – which gives Google details about your business.